Dukewendo/after-covid/README.md

 To dos:
--Images need to be uniform. - This lines up the next/ previous buttons -Fix a bug with double next/prev buttons?
+-Images need to be uniform. - This lines up the next/ previous buttons -Fix a bug with double next/prev buttons?- DONE
+-Fix next/prev buttons onto the images
 -Catchy captions for each image.
 -Brief (but enticing!) product descriptions.
 -Affiliate links for the products on offer.